 For a listing of other facilities in Scottsdale/Phoenix offering flu shots, contact Community Information and Referral or call 602-263-8856.

 Influenza vaccinations for Mayo Clinic patients will begin Oct.
-13. Patients can begin to schedule appointments after Oct.
+14. Patients can begin to schedule appointments after Oct.
 1 by calling their primary care provider.
-Appointments will be available weekdays and some evenings depending on location.

-Saturday appointments will be available at Mayo Family Clinic Kasson and Mayo Family Clinic Northeast on:
+Saturday appointments will be available from 8 a.m. to 5 p.m. at Mayo Family Clinic Northeast on:

-In addition, there will be a walk-in clinic for Mayo Clinic patients and visitors age 16 and older.
+In addition, there will be a walk-in clinic for Mayo Clinic patients (who have a Mayo Clinic patient number) age 16 and older.
 Patients ages 16 and 17 must be accompanied by a parent or guardian.
 Hours are:

 8 a.m. to 4 p.m.